-Felleisen, Findler, Flatt, Krishnamurthi How to Design Programs, Second Edition (On-line Draft).
+Felleisen, Findler, Flatt, Krishnamurthi How to Design Programs, Second Edition.
 MIT Press, since 2014

 If you can get a free or cheap, inexpensive copy of the first edition, you may wish to take a look on occasion.
 The principles remain the same; the details differ a lot.

 Bice, DeMaio, Florence, Lin, Lindeman, Nussbaum, Peterson, Plessner, Van Horn, Felleisen, Barski Realm of Racket No Starch Press.
 2013.